chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 A **`task`** is a .NET abstraction that basically represents _a promise_ of a separate work, that'll be completed in future.
 {: .notice--info}

+A `Task<T>` is nothing but a task that comes with _promise_ of returning a value of type `T` when the task completes.

 **Note:** Just using a `Task` in code does not mean there are separate threads involved.
 Generally when using `Task.Run()` or similar constructs, a task runs on a separate thread (mostly a managed thread-pool one), managed by the .NET CLR.
+But, that depends on the actual implementation of the task.

 #### [3] Running some code on a separate thread